Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Your first setup path

-Confirm your restaurant name, logo, time zone, and theme in Settings.
+- Confirm your restaurant name, logo, time zone, theme, role access, and alert preferences in Settings.

-Connect POS only when you are ready to map products and review menu cost.
+- Connect POS only when your plan includes it and you are ready to map products, import order history, and review menu cost.

 Start With Settings